97morningstar/COSC-3380-PointOfSale/README.md

 `nodemon`

 ## Possible Problems :massage_man:
-1. react-scripts is missing or not installed
+1. react-scripts is missing or not installed when running the project with nodemon

 ### Solution :pill: